niurbii/Personal-website/README.md

 # Personal-website
 My personal portfolio website that I created with the purpose of showing my work online in a professional way.
-Written mostly in HTML, CSS, Bootstrap, and a little bit of Jquery.
+Written mostly in HTML, CSS, Bootstrap, and a little bit of jQuery.
 Live Version: https://niurbii.github.io/Personal-website/